15 Incredible Things to Do in Islamorada, Florida (in 2026!)

 The trail passes through many points of interest, such as Everglades National Park, the Great White Heron National Wildlife Refuge, and Key Deer National Wildlife Refuge, allowing you to enjoy a wide range of activities, like camping, hiking, fishing, rollerblading, picnicking, running, paddling, sightseeing, biking, and horseback riding.

 Along the route, you can also find many well-spaced campgrounds and benches, as well as fishing platforms that accommodate fishing.
+There is no fee required and it is open from 8am until sunset.

-15. Take a Day Trip to Bahia Honda State Park
+15. Take a day trip to Bahia Honda State Park.

 A day trip to Bahia Honda State Park will reward you with an award-winning white sand beach and the iconic Florida Keys scenery.
 I love this place so much that I have visited it 4 times over the years!

 Home to three beaches, you can enjoy swimming in crystal-clear waters, sunbathing, beachcombing, fishing (a fishing license is required), boating, and geocaching.
+It is $8 for each vehicle entering the island and state park.

 Bahia Honda features three campgrounds, two boat ramps for $10 per boat, a marina with 19 boat slips in a protected basin, and many picnic pavilions.